01 of 15

 09 of 15

-This welcoming entryway garden was designed for an area that experiences brush fires, but despite the safety measures, it loses nothing in beauty.
-At Pacific Horticulture, Dave Egbert explains that a welcoming garden starts with a wide path to the front door.
-Creeping plants, like fragrant thyme, can be allowed to meander between the flagstones.
+At Pacific Horticulture, Dave Egbert explains that a welcoming entryway garden starts with a wide path to the front door.
+Creeping plants, such as fragrant thyme, can be allowed to meander between the flagstones.
 Keeping larger shrubs away from the walls isn't just fire smart, it makes the area appear larger than it is.
-Coordinating the bronze tones of the... ornamental grass seed heads, succulents, containers and tile roof tie the whole entrance together.Continue to 10 of 15 below.
+Coordinating the bronze tones of the ornamental grass seed heads, succulents, containers, and tile roof tie the whole entrance together.Continue to 10 of 15 below.

 10 of 15